scott-anderson-wc/cs210pub/reading/methods.md

    console.log(prop);
 }
 </textarea><br>
-<input type=button value="Execute It"
+<input type=button value="Execute it"
        onclick="eval(this.parentNode.firstElementChild.value)">
 </div>
 </form>

-The following variation alerts all the values in an object.
+The following variation logs all the values in an object.
 Note that using the square bracket notation is necessary here, because each time through the loop the variable <code>prop</code> has a different value.